-Agnes Andersson Djurfeldt is a Professor in Human Geography and team leader of the Afrint group, an interdisciplinary group of researchers engaging researchers from nine research institutions in Africa.
-The group has collected data in three rounds from around 4000 households in sub-Saharan Africa to study changes in rural livelihoods from 2002 onwards.
+Agnes has been the principal investigator of five research projects which together funded the research of the Afrint group, between 2010 and 2020.
+Afrint is an interdisciplinary group of researchers engaging researchers from six research institutions in Africa.
+The group has collected data in four rounds from around 4000 households in sub-Saharan Africa to study changes in rural livelihoods from 2002 onwards.

-She has taught at the masters level for a number of years, especially in the Lund University Master of International Development and Management, where she was the Director of studies for several years.
+She has taught at the masters level for a number of years, especially in the Lund University Master of International Development and Management, where she was the Programme Director for several years.
 At present she is involved in the course on Rural and Urban Livelihoods within the programme and also supervises masters and doctoral theses.

 Current research projects

 At present Agnes is the principal investigator of the VR funded project, Explaining inclusive lower-level urbanization in Tanzania and Uganda, 2021-2023.

 The project studies lower level urbanization in Uganda and Tanzania, aiming to assess under what social, economic and spatial conditions that processes of urbanization at the lowest level of the urban hierarchy can promote the livelihoods and welfare of residents in small towns.

 Theoretically the project combines perspectives from urban systems theory with perspectives on multi-local livelihoods to situate urbanisation processes spatially and economically, with respect to the urban system, rural surroundings and local business structure, politically in terms of local governance and socially in relation to kinship and multi-local livelihoods.
 The methodology combines remote sensing data analysis and the collection of quantitative data and qualitative interviews in selected sites in Tanzania and Uganda.

 Displaying of publications.
 Sorted by year, then title.